Compiling LaTeX to html with TeX4ht

 future with improvements to the mathjax mode.
 It’s certainly possible

-to do references in mathjax, since \ref
+to do references in mathjax, since \ref and \label work

 automatically and automatic equation numbering now exists too (but isn’t